Unit rationale, description and aim

 Assessment strategy and rationale

 Assessments are designed to ensure students gain theoretical and practical knowledge of operating systems.
-Assessment 1 has been designed to ensure that students gain a comprehensive understanding of the commonalities and differences of key elements of operating systems, focusing on what they are commonly used for and how users interact with the system.
-Assessment 2 focuses on the practical application of that knowledge, exploring the way operating systems work under load.
-Assessment 3 provides students an opportunity of critically exploring and evaluating operating system security and privacy strategies, which has a direct impact on user security and privacy.
-Assessment 4 builds upon previous assessments and draws together all of the learning outcomes as it challenges students to critically apply their knowledge to determine appropriate operating systems for different load situations and justify their choices.
-This series of assessments scaffolds students learning by progressively increasing the complexity of tasks and requiring progressive integration of unit learning outcomes.
+Assessment 1 has been designed to ensure that students gain a comprehensive understanding of the commonalities and differences of key elements of operating systems, focusing on what they are commonly used for and how users interact with the system and the practical application of that knowledge, exploring the way operating systems work under load.
+Assessment 2 provides students with an opportunity to critically explore and evaluate operating system security and privacy strategies, which has a direct impact on user security and privacy.
+Assessment 3 builds upon previous assessments and draws together all of the learning outcomes as it challenges students to critically apply their knowledge to determine appropriate operating systems for different load situations and justify their choices.
+This series of assessments scaffolds students' learning by progressively increasing the complexity of tasks and requiring progressive integration of unit learning outcomes.

 To pass the unit, students must demonstrate achievement of every unit learning outcome and obtain a minimum mark of 50% for the unit.